AmcacheParser download guide: official sources, mirrors, and verification

 └── ... (.NET runtime deps)

-Re-run the script weekly (or via a scheduled task) to stay current.
-The script also writes a !!!RemoteFileDetails.csv next to itself with the SHA-1 of every downloaded archive — useful evidence for chain of custody if you are publishing your own internal mirror.
+Re-run weekly (or via a scheduled task) to stay current.
+The script writes a !!!RemoteFileDetails.csv next to itself with the SHA-1 of every downloaded archive.
+Useful chain-of-custody evidence if you're publishing your own internal mirror.

 2. Direct download from ericzimmerman.github.io#

-If your egress policy blocks raw GitHub but allows github.io, the landing page at ericzimmerman.github.io lists every tool with a direct zip link.
-Download, unzip, and AmcacheParser.exe runs in place.
+If your egress blocks raw GitHub but allows github.io, the landing page at ericzimmerman.github.io lists every tool with a direct zip link.
+Download, unzip, run.

 3. KAPE bundle#

-KAPE ships AmcacheParser inside its Modules\bin directory after you run Get-KAPEUpdate.ps1.
-You do not download AmcacheParser separately — it lands as a dependency of the AmcacheParser module.
-This is the right path if you already standardise on KAPE for collection.
+KAPE ships AmcacheParser inside Modules\bin after you run Get-KAPEUpdate.ps1.
+You don't download separately.
+It lands as a dependency of the AmcacheParser module.
+Right path if you already use KAPE for collection.

-Velociraptor's Windows.Forensics.Amcache artifact downloads AmcacheParser the first time it runs and caches it on the endpoint under Tools.
-You configure the source URL once in the server's Tools settings; thereafter, every hunt that needs it pulls from your cache.
+Velociraptor's Windows.Forensics.Amcache artefact downloads AmcacheParser the first time it runs and caches it on the endpoint under Tools.
+Configure the source URL once in the server's Tools settings.
+Every hunt that needs it pulls from your cache.

 Verifying the download#

-Eric does not currently publish detached signatures, so the practical verification path is:
+Eric does not currently publish detached signatures.
+The practical path:

-2. Record the SHA-256 of the archive on first download, store it in your internal artifact registry, and compare every subsequent pull against the stored value.
+2. Record the SHA-256 of the archive on first download, store it in your internal artefact registry, compare every subsequent pull against the stored value.

 Get-FileHash -Algorithm SHA256 '.\AmcacheParser.zip' |